ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The 'scope' parameter is not present in the Join Request, or it is present and specifies any set of permissions not included in the list defined in {{scope}}.

-A 4.00 (Bad Request) error response from the KDC to the joining node MAY have content format application/ace-groupcomm+cbor and contain a CBOR map as payload.
+A 4.00 (Bad Request) error response from the KDC to the joining node MAY have content format "application/ace-groupcomm+cbor" and contain a CBOR map as payload.

 The CBOR map MAY include the 'kdcchallenge' parameter.
 If present, this parameter is a CBOR byte string, with value a newly generated 'kdcchallenge' value that the Client can use when preparing a new Join Request.
 In such a case, the KDC MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, which replaces the currently stored value (if any).

 Upon receiving the Join Response, if 'kdc_cred' is present but the Client cannot verify the PoP evidence, the Client MUST stop processing the Join Response and MAY send a new Join Request to the KDC.

-The KDC MUST return a 5.03 (Service Unavailable) response to a Client that sends a Join Request to join the security group as Publisher, in case there are currently no Sender IDs available to assign.
-The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+The KDC MUST return a 5.03 (Service Unavailable) error response to a Client that sends a Join Request to join the security group as Publisher, in case there are currently no Sender IDs available to assign.
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available individual keying material").

 ## Other Group Operations through the KDC